hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 }
 ```

 In order to ensure the completion of this remote procedural call through POST, the users will use the task resource to query the status of this asynchronous task.

+For more information about Data Services Cloud Console, please see this [website](https://www.hpe.com/us/en/storage/data-services-cloud-console.html?jumpid=ps_7niqt41kbx_aid-520042862&ef_id=EAIaIQobChMI9ZfRzLev9AIVx97ICh3b_QC0EAAYASAAEgKpxPD_BwE:G:s&s_kwcid=AL!13472!3!518496504236!e!!g!!data%20services%20cloud%20console!12802096712!120307197503&).

 ```md
 /api/v1/tasks/{task id}